First Project: This Website!

 Themes

-The core layouts on this site come from a Jekyll theme called Minimal Mistakes.
-It provides all sorts of sleek features like headers, nav menus, social links - a surprisngly expansive list.
-What’s great is that you can customize to your heart’s content once the core structure is in place.
+The basic layouts on this site come from a Jekyll theme called Minimal Mistakes.
+It provides all sorts of sleek features like headers, nav menus, and social links - a pretty expansive list.
+What’s great is that you can customize the site once the core page structure is set up.
 I’ll treat the site as an ongoing project and keep pushing updates - would love to try some niche visual stuff like shaders.
 Stay tuned!

 Wrap Up